Ross Bagdasarian: Dave Seville and the Chipmunks

 In the following years, the Chipmunks released several hit songs: "Alvin's Harmonica" (1959), "Ragtime Cowboy Joe" (1959), "Alvin's Orchestra" (1960), "Rudolph the Red Nosed Reindeer" (1960), "The Alvin Twist" (1962), and the album The Chipmunks Sing the Beatles Hits in 1964 during the British Invasion.

-Bagdasarian then produced The Alvin Show, a TV cartoon broadcast on CBS from October 1961 to September 1962.
+Bagdasarian produced The Alvin Show, a half-hour TV cartoon show broadcast on CBS from October 1961 to September 1962.

+In 1968, Alvin and the Chipmunks recorded a version of "The Chipmunk Song" with the rock band Canned Heat, who also recorded for Liberty Records.

 Personal life

 Bagdasarian married Armenouhi "Armen" Kulhanjian (1927–1991) in 1946.
 They had three children: Carol Askine (b.
 1947), an actress; Ross Jr. (b.
 1949); and Adam Serak (b.
 1954), a fiction writer.
 They lived in Los Angeles from 1950.
-As of 1963 he owned a grape ranch in California called the Chipmunk Ranch.
+As of 1963, he owned a grape ranch in California called the Chipmunk Ranch.
 In the mid-1960s, he bought Sierra Wine Corp., a winery that supplied product, among others, to E & J Gallo Winery.

+Death and legacy

-He died of a heart attack at his home in Beverly Hills on January 16, 1972, eleven days before his 53rd birthday.
+Bagdasarian died of a heart attack at his home in Beverly Hills on January 16, 1972, eleven days before his 53rd birthday.
 He was cremated and inurned at the Chapel of the Pines Crematory in Los Angeles.

 Bagdasarian willed the Chipmunks franchise to his wife and three children.
 Ross Jr. said in an interview that he "worshipped" his father and felt a need to continue his work.
 He resumed the franchise with his wife Janice Karman in the late 1970s, after finishing law school, and became the complete owner when he bought the rights from his siblings in the mid-1990s.